Ukrainian Soviet Socialist Republic: Soviet policies and resistance

-Khrushchev and Brezhnev: 1953–1985
+Khrushchev and Brezhnev: 1953–1982

+Khrushchev Thaw

 Soviet postal stamp, 1954, in honour of the 300th anniversary of Ukraine re-unification with Russia (Soviet name for the Pereiaslav Agreement), 300-летие Воссоединения Украины с Россией).

-Three Soviet general secretaries were either born or raised in Ukraine: Nikita Khrushchev and Leonid Brezhnev (depicted here together), and Konstantin Chernenko.

 When Stalin died on 5 March 1953, the collective leadership of Khrushchev, Georgy Malenkov, Vyacheslav Molotov and Lavrentiy Beria took power and a period of de-Stalinization began.
 Change came as early as 1953, when officials were allowed to criticise Stalin's policy of russification.
 The Central Committee of the Communist Party of Ukraine (CPU) openly criticised Stalin's russification policies in a meeting in June 1953.
-On 4 June 1953, Aleksey Kirichenko succeeded Leonid Melnikov as First Secretary of the CPU; this was significant since Kyrychenko was the first ethnic Ukrainian to lead the CPU since the 1920s.
+On 4 June 1953, Aleksey Kirichenko succeeded Leonid Melnikov as First Secretary of the CPU; this was significant since Kirichenko was the first ethnic Ukrainian to lead the CPU since the 1920s.
 The policy of de-Stalinization took two main features, that of centralisation and decentralisation from the centre.
-In February 1954, the Russian Soviet Federative Socialist Republic (RSFSR) transferred Crimea to Ukraine during the celebrations of the 300th anniversary of Ukraine's reunification with Russia (Soviet name for the Pereiaslav Agreement).
-The massive festivities lasted throughout 1954, commemorating (Переяславська рада), the treaty which brought Ukraine under Russian rule three centuries before.
-The event was celebrated to prove the old and brotherly love between Ukrainians and Russians, and proof of the Soviet Union as a "family of nations"; it was also another way of legitimising Marxism–Leninism.
-On 23 June 1954, the civilian oil tanker Tuapse of the Black Sea Shipping Company based in Odessa was hijacked by a fleet of Republic of China Navy in the high sea of 19°35′N, 120°39′E, west of Balintang Channel near Philippines, whereas the 49 Ukrainian, Russian and Moldovan crew were detained by the Kuomintang regime in various terms up to 34 years in captivity with three deaths.
+In February 1954, the Russian Soviet Federative Socialist Republic (RSFSR) transferred Crimea to Ukraine during the celebrations of the 300th anniversary of Ukraine's reunification with Russia, Soviet term for the Pereiaslav Agreement (Переяславська рада), a treaty which brought Ukraine under Russian rule three centuries before.
+The massive festivities lasted throughout 1954, aiming to prove the old and brotherly love between Ukrainians and Russians, and depict the Soviet Union as a "family of nations"; it was also a way of legitimising Marxism–Leninism.

 The "Thaw" – the policy of deliberate liberalisation – was characterised by four points: amnesty for some convicted of state crime during the war or the immediate post-war years; amnesties for one-third of those convicted of state crime during Stalin's rule; the establishment of the first Ukrainian mission to the United Nations in 1958; and the steady increase of Ukrainians in the rank of the CPU and government of the Ukrainian SSR.
 Not only were the majority of CPU Central Committee and Politburo members ethnic Ukrainians, three-quarters of the highest ranking party and state officials were ethnic Ukrainians too.
 The policy of partial Ukrainisation also led to a cultural thaw within Ukraine.
+Late 1950s saw the emergence of Ukraine's dissident movement.
+In 1958 Levko Lukianenko established the underground "Ukrainian Workers' and Peasants' Union", whose members were arrested three years later and sentenced to long terms of imprisonment.
+The process against the organization was publicized in foreign media through the efforts of Ivan Svitlychnyi.